Werneth Hall

-Werneth Hall is a Grade II* listed privately owned Jacobean manor house in Oldham, Greater Manchester, England.
+Werneth Hall is a Grade II listed privately owned Jacobean manor house in the Werneth area of Oldham, Greater Manchester, England.

 History

 In the reign of Henry III, Alwardus de Aldholme held the manor of Oldham and land in Werneth (Vernet).
 In the 13th century, Oldham was documented as a manor held from the Crown by a family named Oldham.
 The Oldhams were relatives of the Bishop of Exeter, Hugh Oldham.

-Richard de Oldham was lord of the manor in 1354 and the Hall, park and estate passed to his daughter, Margery de Oldham, who married John de Cudworth in the 1370s.
-The estate passed to their son, John, and to his descendants one of whom, Ralph Cudworth (d.1572), was the father of the Anglican theologian Ralph Cudworth and grandfather of the Cambridge Platonist Ralph Cudworth.
-The estate remained in the Cudworth family until Joshua Cudworth (d.1710) sold it to Sir Ralph Assheton (1651–1716) of Middleton in 1683.
+Richard de Oldham was lord of the manor in 1354 and the hall, park and estate passed to his daughter, Margery de Oldham, who married John de Cudworth in the 1370s.
+The estate passed to their son, John, and to his descendants one of whom, Ralph Cudworth (d.
+1572), was the father of the Anglican theologian Ralph Cudworth and grandfather of the Cambridge Platonist Ralph Cudworth.
+The estate remained in the Cudworth family until Joshua Cudworth (d.
+1710) sold it to Sir Ralph Assheton (1651–1716) of Middleton in 1683.

-Assheton gave the estate to his daughter, Catherine Assheton (d.1728), who married Thomas Lister (1688–1745) of Gisburn Park, Yorkshire.
+Assheton gave the estate to his daughter, Catherine Assheton (d.
+1728), who married Thomas Lister (1688–1745) of Gisburn Park, Yorkshire.
 The estate passed to their son Thomas Lister (1723–61) and then to his son Thomas Lister, Lord Ribblesdale (1752–1826) who sold it to Parker and Sidebottom of London, for £25,500, in 1792.

-In 1795, the Werneth Hall estate was purchased, for £30,000, by the cotton manufacturer John Lees (d.1823) of Oldham.
-His son Edward Lees (d.1835) was succeeded as owner of the Hall and lord of the manor by his sons the MP John Frederick Lees (1809–1867) and George Lees.
-The estate included a park until around 1844 when the Hall property was separated from the land and the latter became the later public Werneth Park in 1936.
+In 1795 the Werneth Hall estate was purchased, for £30,000, by the cotton manufacturer John Lees (d.
+1823) of Oldham.
+His son Edward Lees (d.
+1835) was succeeded as owner of the hall and lord of the manor by his sons the MP John Frederick Lees (1809–1867) and George Lees.
+The estate included a park until around 1844 when the hall property was separated from the land and the latter became the public Werneth Park in 1936.